-- Sertraline generichealth 50 mg - blue coloured, capsule shaped, biconvex, film coated tablets debossed with “SER” on one side and ”5” and “0” on either side of the breakline on the other side.
+Sertraline generichealth 50 mg are blue coloured, capsule shaped, biconvex, film coated tablets debossed with “SER” on one side and ”5” and “0” on either side of the breakline on the other side.

 A carton contains 30 tablets.

-Sertraline generichealth 50 mg - 50 mg sertraline (as the hydrochloride salt) per tablet
+Sertraline generichealth 50 mg contains 50 mg sertraline (as hydrochloride) per tablet

-Sertraline generichealth 100 mg -100 mg sertraline (as the hydrochloride salt) per tablet
+Sertraline generichealth 100 mg contains 100 mg sertraline (as hydrochloride) per tablet.

 - microcrystalline cellulose

 - hydroxypropyl cellulose